aclap-dev/weh/README.md

     }
 ```

 When the add-on is built, *weh* background modules will be added automatically.
-If the `--dev` option is not provided, *weh* and custom files
+If the `--prod` option is provided, *weh* and custom files
 will be concatenated and minified.

 For content files, you must load a number of scripts and styles into your HTML files.
 For instance: